swiftlang/swift/docs/SIL.rst

   ; %1 will be of type $T

 Performs an implicit conversion of ``%0`` to type ``T``.
-This instruction is limited to conversions that will not affect how the value will codegen.
+This instruction is limited to conversions that will not affect how the value will codegen, such as:

-TODO: what exactly is implicitly convertible at the sil level?
+* derived-to-base conversion
+* metatype-to-metatype conversion
+* scalar-to-equivalent-tuple conversion
+* function-to-equivalent-function conversion

 Functions
 ~~~~~~~~~